For a Common European Space Policy

 - Calls on the EU institutions for an increased allocation of resources in research and development programmes to better integrate education and training with investment in boosting the European space industry;

-- Urges the Member States and the Member States and the European Union to increase the ESA and European Union Space Agency (EUSPA) budgets respectively and respect the Convention stating that it can only participate in projects that have a peaceful purpose;
+- Urges the Member States of the ESA and the Member States and the European Union to increase the ESA and European Union Agency for the Space Programme (EUSPA) budgets respectively and respect the Convention stating that it can only participate in projects that have a peaceful purpose;

 - Encourages European States to create new research programs and develop further cooperation with global allies on space technology including the development of micro satellites in the pursuit of improving EU cyber security;

-- Recommends that the ESA and EUSPA engage in close collaboration to promote the development of manned space exploration capabilities to ensure free and autonomous access to Low Earth Orbit with minimal reliance on foreign organisations and hardware;
+- Recommends that the ESA and EUSPA engage in close collaboration to promote the development of manned space exploration capabilities including crewed space vehicles to ensure free and autonomous access to space with minimal reliance on foreign organisations and hardware;

 - Also calls for the appropriate deployment of the technology and know-how generated within European defence mechanisms;